Working with Eclipse®

 • Select General → Workspace → Build.

-• Enable the Save automatically before build check box.
+• Enable the Save automatically before build checkbox.

 • Make this setting separately for each workspace.